Hydrogen Peroxide is not a complicated product.

 As mentioned, when cleaning with Hydrogen Peroxide, the idea is usually to expose a surface or area to oxygen.

-First, letâs take a look at the chemical reaction that happens when the oxygen is released:
+First, let’s take a look at the chemical reaction that happens when the oxygen is released:

-2 H2O2 (Hydrogen Peroxide) â 2 H2O (Water) + O2 (Oxygen gas)
+2 H2O2 (Hydrogen Peroxide) → 2 H2O (Water) + O2 (Oxygen gas)

 When Hydrogen Peroxide comes into contact with many different types of substances, it is quick to decompose, breaking down into water and oxygen gas.
-If youâve ever used a 3% HP solution to disinfect a wound, it bubbles and bubblesâŚ. and bubbles!
-This is the chemical reaction that is happening.
-This reaction can be started by many things, such as contact with enzymes in your skin, or increasing exposure to light or heat.
+The bubbly reaction can be started by many things, such as increasing exposure to light or heat.
 The oxygen-oxygen bond in the Peroxide molecule is not very strong, which is why it is more susceptible to breaking apart than the other bonds in the molecule.

-Exposing things to Oxygen is called âoxidationâ.
+Exposing things to Oxygen is called ‘oxidation’.

-This oxygen-cleaning power is used in two main ways: bleaching and disinfection.
+This oxygen-cleaning power is used for stain removal.
 But, how exactly does it work?
-How does oxidizing germs or color molecules change them so that they end up either â dead, or colorless?
+How does oxidizing color molecules change them so that they end up colorless?

 Now what?
 Well, in this case, the oxygen removes electrons from the color molecule, which can cause bonds to break, and the color molecule to change structurally- this is what changes the color.
-For germs and bacteria, basically, the oxygen overwhelms the bacteriaâs defense mechanisms with âoxidative stressâ, and it dies.

 How to Clean with Hydrogen Peroxide